bobHSG94/Beginner-Blockchain/README.md

 # Beginner-Blockchain in Pyhthon with CLI
 ⬛️🔗⬛️🔗
-Start with terminal on the filedirectory where the file is downloaded and type:
+Start with terminal on the directory where the file is downloaded and type:
 > blockchain.py

 Alternatively open the file in your favorite IDE and run it.